DeepDive-project/example_files/carnivoran_analysis/README.md

 # carnivore_analysis

-You can find instructions of installing the DeepDive programme [here](https://github.com/DeepDive-project/deepdive) and the DeepDiveR library [here.](https://github.com/DeepDive-project/DeepDiveR)
+You can find instructions for installing the DeepDive programme [here](https://github.com/DeepDive-project/deepdive) and the DeepDiveR library [here.](https://github.com/DeepDive-project/DeepDiveR)

 Once the programme has been installed, the R script carnivora_runner.R takes input occurrence data from carnivora_data_cleaned.xlsx, defines time bins, present diversity of the clade and the number of replicates to produce formatted input data and a configuration file.